-Carry On Cruising follows the path of Carry On Sergeant and Carry On Constable with a an authority figure having to count on the work and obedience of newcomers.
-This time, we’re on a boat I mean, a ship!
+Carry On Cruising follows the path of Carry On Sergeant and Carry On Constable with an authority figure having to count on the work and obedience of newcomers.
+This time, we’re on a boat.
+I mean, a ship!
 The SS Happy Wanderer!
 Sid James is Captain Crowther.
 He is about to go on a new cruise when informed that five of his crew members have been replaced.
 He’s not too happy about it but, as he was informed on very short notice, he has no choice but to deal with it and hope for the best.
-The replacements are First Officer Leonard Marjoribanks (Kenneth Williams), Dr. Arthur Binn (Kenneth Connor), Ship’s Cook Wilfred Haines (Lance Percival), Ship’s barman Sam Turner (Jimmy Thompson), and Captain Crowther’s new steward Tom Tree (Cyril Chamberlain).
-The boat is filled with passengers apt to make this journey very interesting: a drunkyard (Ronnie Stevens), who rushes to the boat’s bar instead of visiting the various cities; two young ladies, Glad Trimble (Liz Fraser) and Flo Castle (Dilys Laye), who hope to find a husband; Bridget Madderley (Esma Cannon), an energetic and colourful little lady, etc. The new crew members will deal with many situations.
-Dr. Binn falls for Flo who isn’t interested in him whatsoever.
+The replacements are First Officer Leonard Marjoribanks (Kenneth Williams), Dr Arthur Binn (Kenneth Connor), Ship’s Cook Wilfred Haines (Lance Percival), Ship’s barman Sam Turner (Jimmy Thompson), and Captain Crowther’s new steward, Tom Tree (Cyril Chamberlain).
+The boat is filled with passengers apt to make this journey very interesting: a drunkard (Ronnie Stevens), who rushes to the boat’s bar instead of visiting the various cities; two young ladies, Glad Trimble (Liz Fraser) and Flo Castle (Dilys Laye), who hope to find a husband; Bridget Madderley (Esma Cannon), an energetic and colourful little lady, etc. The new crew members will deal with many situations.
+Dr Binn falls for Flo who isn’t interested in him whatsoever.
 Luckily, Officer Marjoribanks and Glad will be there to help!

-With those opening titles on a colour background and the beginning of the film on the deck of a boat, Carry On Cruising has very much a “summer vacation” vibe.
-Every time I watch a comedy film that takes place on a cruising boat, it makes me want to go on a cruise and this one was no exception.
+With those opening titles on a colour background and the beginning of the film on the deck of a boat, Carry On Cruising has a “summer vacation” vibe.
+Every time I watch a comedy film that takes place on a cruising boat, it makes me want to go on a cruise, and this one was no exception.
 I mean, people seem so far away from their worries and yet, they can expect a lot of things!
 I also think that Bruce Montgomery and Douglas Gamley’s lively music adds a lot to that feeling of freshness and well-being.

 And, aesthetically speaking, the 60s style has something very appealing.
 I always thought it resounded even more in colour films than in black and white films.
 Of course, Carry On Cruising would have been good if it was in black and white, but I think the choice of filming it in colour added a little must to its visual aspect.
 The colours are multiple, lively, and inviting.
-This remains us of films like Gentlemen Prefer Blondes or Romance on the High Seas.
+It remains us of films like Gentlemen Prefer Blondes or Romance on the High Seas.
 Cinematographer Alan Hume also worked on popular films like Return of the Jedi, Octopussy, A View to a Kill, and A Fish Called Wanda.

 On his side, Charles Hawtrey was initially intended to play the role of Wilfred Haines, the ship’s cook.
 However, he was asking for more money and to be top-billed (something that at started with Carry On Regardless) at the great annoyance of producer Peter Rogers who replaced him with Lance Percival.
-(2) But then, Kenneth Williams once claimed that Carry On actors weren’t very well paid.
+(2) But then, Kenneth Williams once claimed that the Carry On actors weren’t very well paid.
 (3) But that’s another story.

-Regular Carry On figure Kenneth Williams is also faithful to himself with his very sure attitude, “Charming” here and there, and inimitable grin.
+Regular Carry On figure Kenneth Williams is also faithful to himself with his sure of himself attitude, “Charming” here and there, and inimitable grin.
 However, this time, I feel his character is working more as a team with the others in opposition to the previous ones who were more in an “every man for himself” mood.
 I love the scenes where he and Liz Fraser make a plan to match Flo and the doctor.
 They are just those two way too amusing people.
 The scenes where he plays ping pong with Bridget Madderley (Esma Cannon) is also worth mentioning!

-Finally, Sid James and his unique laugh are at the head of this interesting crew and group of passengers.
+Finally, Sid James and his unique laugh are at the head of this curious crew and group of passengers.
 He deals with a lot of unimaginable situations and gets caught in them, despite himself, which makes the scenes even funnier than they are.